qpv-research-group/solcore5/docs/source/Installation/Solcore_on_Windows.md

     sudo python3 setup.py test
     ```

 This might result in an error saying that quantum mechanics failed because 5\ :sup:`th` decimal place of result doesn’t match.
-Simply, ignore it.
+You can simply ignore this error.

 - Other information:
     - gcc/g++/gfortran versions used here: gcc version 5.4.0 20160609 (Ubuntu 5.4.0-6ubuntu1~16.04.6)